 Taking time out now to consider the impact of the Olympics on a business can both ensure that employees enjoy the games and that business needs are met.

 Lyons Davidson’s employment teams are happy to provide advice on this or any other employment matters.
-For more information, please contact 0117 904 6000.
+For more information, please contact our Employment Law team or call 0117 904 6000.